Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

         + Logo featured on each page with direct link to homepage

 + Body
-    + To be finalised upon web page completion

     + Image and text dependent on each page type
     + Suitable relative explanations

 + Footer